aj-stein/practicum_reports/pres1.md

 ## Solution

-- Examine FedRAMP as a prime exmaple.
+- Examine FedRAMP as a prime example.
-- Reimagine a new system
+- Re-imagine a new system
     - with a new technological approach; and
     - change the process and how people interact.
 - Estimate improved cost and performance.